machinable-org/machinable/docs/guide/components.md

           width: 200,
           height: 25,
           value: "
-          The component is automatically constructed and the corresponding configuration will be injected "
+          The components is automatically constructed and the corresponding configuration will be injected "
         }
     ]